* 17 June, 2011: Governor Perry signed Henda’s Law in Austin! *

 Note: Allen Vaught was the Texas House Representative for district 107 in 2009 and 2010.
 He lost his re-election bid and I had to find new supporters to file and sponsor the dense breast tissue bill Vaught drafted.

 House Representative Ana Hernandez sponsored the legislation about dense breast tissue in the House and Senator Rodney Ellis in the Senate – HB2102

-The legislation will require that a certified mammography facility approved by the FDA or a certification agency approved by the FDA, shall upon completion of the mammogram provide to the patient information that contains the following:
+The legislation requires that a certified mammography facility approved by the FDA or a certification agency approved by the FDA, shall upon completion of the mammogram provide to the patient information that contains the following: